PKP class EU07: Modifications

 All EU07 locomotives were originally fitted with large headlights, called the buckets.
 After 1990 these have been successively replaced with halogen headlights of smaller diameter.
 The easiest (and cheapest) way was to put the new headlights inside the "buckets".
 More elaborate changes included removing the "buckets" and mounting the headlights flush with the body panels for better aerodynamic performance.

 EP07 is a later modification of EU07, with changed motors and gear ratios to make them better suited for hauling passenger trains.
-Modification has been made in several Rolling Stock Repairing Works since 1995.
+Modifications have been made in several Rolling Stock Repairing Works since 1995.
 EP07 locomotives retained their original fleet numbers.

-EU07A is a very comprehensive modification of EU07 encompassing new motors, power electronics, new brake system, etc. Originally, after evaluating test results, PKP Intercity made a decision not to modify any further units due to unsatisfactory costs versus results ratio but in 2012 ordered further two units.
+EU07A is a very comprehensive modification of EU07 encompassing new motors, power electronics, a new brake system, etc. Originally, after evaluating test results, PKP Intercity made a decision not to modify any further units due to unsatisfactory costs versus results ratio but in 2012 ordered further two units.
 These were delivered in 2014.
-Further 6 units were be modified for Przewozy Regionalne but the plans were shelved.
+Further 6 units were to be modified for Przewozy Regionalne but the plans were shelved.
 In 2020 PKP Intercity signed contract for modification of further 20 EU07s to the EU07A standard.